 Ah, escape rooms!
 An exciting instructional strategy you can use to get students engaged in your classroom.
 As cool as they sound, I admit they can be *slightly* overwhelming to think about.
 All the locks.
 All the puzzles.
 All the possible chaos.
-All the confused students…..I hope I can alleviate some of your concerns in this post, though, because escape rooms really are an effective strategy and a great alternative to lecture and note-taking.
+All the confused students…..I hope I can alleviate some of your concerns in this post, though, because using social studies escape rooms really is an effective strategy and a great alternative to lecture and note-taking.
 Before we continue, I have written other blog posts in this series called “7 Ways to Step Away From the Lecture Podium & Revitalize Your Social Studies Classroom.”
-If you are serious about expanding your teaching toolbox, you can read about implementing stations, simulations, and political cartoons in your classroom.
+If you are serious about expanding your teaching toolbox, you can read about implementing stations, simulations, interactive notebooks, and political cartoons in your classroom.
 There *might* be freebies in each of those posts, too, to help you get started 😉

 Out of the instructional strategies I am sharing through this blog series, escape rooms and simulations are definitely the most labor intensive, but I promise you they are SO worth the effort!
 Escape rooms definitely require you being OK with letting go of control and letting students struggle…because let’s face it, when it comes to escape rooms, the STRUGGLE is REAL.
 Not just for you, but for your students!

-WHAT ARE SOCIAL STUDIES ESCAPES?
+WHAT ARE SOCIAL STUDIES ESCAPE rooms?

 Escape rooms are scenarios where people have to solve a series of challenges or puzzles in order to “escape” or win the game.
-You can visit etablishments that offer the escape rooms experience, and you can also bring that experience to your classroom for your students!
-I suggest sticking to a one day escape room activity because you don’t want students to go home and try to figure out the challenges, and you also want there to be a strict time element because that is what gets their hearts pumping!
+You can visit establishments that offer the escape rooms experience, and you can also bring that experience to your classroom for your students!
+I suggest sticking to a one-day escape room activity because you don’t want students to go home and try to figure out the challenges, and you also want there to be a strict time element because that is what gets their hearts pumping!
 In my 55-minute class, I would expect my students to be able to solve 6 challenges (depending on the difficulty level).
 For classes that are 90 minutes, I would expect 8 challenges to be solved.
 Now, with that said, remember that escape rooms should not be solved by all of your students if they are appropriately challenging.
 It is supposed to be difficult to solve escape rooms so that those who do finish feel a strong sense of accomplishment…and those who don’t know they gave it their all.
 Escape rooms are not an “everyone wins a trophy” game.
 Escape rooms are a “some people will escape and some won’t, and that’s OK!” kind of game (as long as they are working hard and not goofing off or giving up –> more on “giving up” later).

-- Fewer discipline issues– When students are self motivated, we don’t have to monitor their behavior.
+- Fewer discipline issues– When students are self-motivated, we don’t have to monitor their behavior.
 We don’t have to redirect their attention.
 We don’t have to ensure they are on task and doing what they should be doing.
 They are invested and interested.
 This leads to fewer discipline issues that you have to handle.
 Who doesn’t want that?!
 Social studies escape will capture your students’ attention.

 - Teaches students persistence– How many of your students give up within minutes when faced with difficult or challenging tasks?
-I know my students would quit after 5 minutes if they couldn’t quickly solve a problem. *This is not OK!* Students need to learn how to power through difficult tasks and continue to chip away until they have it solved.
+I know my students would quit after 5 minutes if they couldn’t quickly solve a problem. *This is not OK!* Students need to learn how to power through difficult tasks and continue to chip away until they have them solved.
 Students need to learn to try multiple approaches and test out their ideas to see if they work.
 Students need to learn that it’s OK to not be successful on their first try.
 They need to realize that even brilliant minds go through a trial-and-error process.
 They need to learn this crucial real-life skill now, so when they enter the world beyond school, they are prepared for the challenges that they will meet…and they will overcome them.
 Which means they will be successful adults.
 Escapes also help students strengthen their interpersonal skills (see next bullet point).

 - Teaches students collaboration– Social studies escapes also teach students how to work with others in an effective and productive manner.
 Some students really struggle with this.
 Like, REALLY struggle with this.
 When you are giving students challenges where there isn’t a clear answer, 2 (or 3 or 4) heads are better than 1, and students need to learn how to listen to one another and communicate their ideas clearly.
 They will also run into confrontations where perhaps their teammates don’t agree with them.
 They need to learn how to communicate through disagreements to an amicable solution for everyone involved.
-Again, real-life skill that they must learn before they graduate school.
+Again, a real-life skill that they must learn before they graduate from school.

 - Critical thinking– I already mentioned how social studies escapes can improve a student’s critical thinking, but it’s worth revisiting again.
 Thinking outside the box is a skill that many students need to sharpen.
-Social studies escapes aren’t simple “yes/no” questions, nor are they answered by using information in a text.
+Social studies escape rooms aren’t simple “yes/no” questions, nor are they answered by using the information in a text.
 Students have to think about how the pieces fit together, and how these pieces result in a meaningful solution.
 Students will also get really close to solving a challenge, but they just need to refine their thinking.
 All of these things are required once students leave school.
 Let’s help prepare them now…and what better way than fun social studies escapes?!

-- Social studies escapes are FUN!
+- Social studies escape rooms are FUN!
 They offer novelty in the classroom.
 This type of activity is totally different from anything else students will do.
 Because of this, once students begin solving a social studies escape, they will be having fun and using content knowledge while strengthening those critical real-life skills.
 Students are in charge of their progression, so when they solve a challenge, they get such a sense of accomplishment.
 One class period isn’t an extremely long time, so students won’t get bored because I guarantee the majority of your students will be working close to the bell.